Water Chemistry Water Chemistry — How to Add Pool Stabilizer: Complete CYA Addition Guide

 The Proper Addition Method

 Never dump granular cyanuric acid directly into your pool.
-This creates several problems: it dissolves very slowly, can stain pool surfaces, and may clog your filter system.
+This creates several problems: it dissolves very slowly, is acidic enough to etch pool surfaces where it settles, and may clog your filter system.
 Instead, you'll need to pre-dissolve it.

 Step-by-step process:

-2. Fill a large bucket with warm water (use caution with hot water to avoid burns) - hot water dissolves CYA much faster than cold
+2. Fill a large bucket with the hottest tap water available (take care to avoid burns) - hot water dissolves CYA much faster than cold

 3. Slowly add the granular cyanuric acid while stirring continuously

-5. With your pump running, slowly pour the solution around the pool perimeter
+5. With your pump running, slowly pour the solution (and any undissolved slurry) around the pool perimeter, then brush any granules that settle so they finish dissolving

 6. Run your filtration system continuously for at least 24 hours